 Easy Family Dinner Idea #13: Breakfast for Dinner

 Whenever I announce we are having “breakfast for dinner” at home, the kids seem to get excited!
 I like to turn to this family dinner idea if we skipped eggs for breakfast.
 You could do a simple ham and cheese scramble served with fruit and yogurt.
-Or, if you have the time to plan ahead, try a breakfast casserole like this super simple recipe from Kevin & Amanda.
+Or, try a breakfast casserole like this delicious one, which is essentially cheesy potatoes with breakfasts meat.
 I am sure kids would also enjoy a delicious pancake dinner with some breakfast meat and fruit on the side!

 Easy Family Dinner Idea #14: Shepherd’s Pie